andyi2it/website/docs/modelserving/v1beta1/transformer/torchserve_image_transformer/README.md

     ```

 !!! note
-    `STORAGE_URI` is a build-in environment variable used to inject the storage initializer for custom container just like `StorageURI` field for prepackaged predictors.
+    `STORAGE_URI` is a built-in environment variable used to inject the storage initializer for custom container just like `StorageURI` field for prepackaged predictors.
 The downloaded artifacts are stored under `/mnt/models`.